benashford/rs-es/README.md

 16. Implement Term Vectors and Multi termvectors API
 17. Test coverage.
 18. Performance (ensure use of persistent HTTP connections, etc.).
-19. Documentation, both rustdoc and a suitable high-level write-up in this README
 20. Replace ruby code-gen script, and replace with a Cargo build script (http://doc.crates.io/build-script.html)
 21. All URI options are just String (or things that implement ToString), sometimes the values will be arrays that should be coerced into various formats.
 22. Check type of "timeout" option on Search...